SEASON OF REVELATION AND ROMANCE

 At Shavuot on Mount Zion, God poured out the gift of His Spirit of holiness.
 We now wait for the full and final harvest in the last days with longing and great anticipation, as Paul wrote, “We know that the whole creation has been groaning in labor pains until now; and not only the creation, but we ourselves, who have the first fruits of the Spirit, groan inwardly while we wait for…the redemption of our bodies” (Romans 8:22-23).

-The Shabbat before Shavuot (31st May this year) is called Shabbat Kallah – the Sabbath of the Bride, which is comparable to the Sabbath celebrated by a Jewish bride prior to her wedding.
+The Shabbat, 23rd May this year, before Shavuot (29th May) is called Shabbat Kallah – the Sabbath of the Bride, which is comparable to the Sabbath celebrated by a Jewish bride prior to her wedding.
 On Erev Shavuot, the Eve of Shavuot, it is customary for an observant Jew to go to the mikveh (ritual bath) as a means of purification and preparation, as a bride and bridegroom do on the eve of their wedding and as the Israelites prepared themselves at Sinai.

 It is with this same sense of eager anticipation, albeit that our joy can be touched with some trepidation, that we count the final days of the Omer and arrive at the threshold of Shavuot.
 Our preparation will determine whether we will be ready to approach the mount and enter the ‘fiery cloud’ of His Presence and hear the voice of God that has special words to speak to each of His children.
 We need not fear, however, for they are words of love as a bridegroom would whisper to his beloved bride.
 A very concrete example of this is enacted in Sephardic services on Shavuot.
 When the Ark is opened and before the Torah scroll is removed, a ketubah like document is read before the congregation.
 Some examples of which are as follows: